 Most of the attachments that I use regularly are from American Barbell.
 AB offers both steel and aluminum, but I chose the aluminum attachments because they are lighter, made in the USA, and comfortable in the hands.
 The aluminum attachments are a little more expensive than the classic steel attachments that they offer but not by much, and considering these are pieces that I’ll never have to buy again, I was okay with a slightly more expensive and nicer variation.

 Amazon has a plethora of attachments that you can get on the cheap – I own a couple of those as well.
-They don’t compare to the AB attachments obviously, but they get the job done all the same.
-I’ve actually retired all of my non-AB attachments except for an Amazon tricep rope and the included nylon attachment from the Spud Inc Pulley (which happens to be a very versatile attachment by the way, and one I like very much).
+They don’t compare to the AB attachments obviously, but they do get the job done all the same.
+I’ve actually retired all of my non-AB attachments except for an Amazon tricep rope and the included nylon attachment from the Spud Inc Pulley (which happens to be a very versatile attachment by the way, and one that I like very much).

 I’m not a cable attachment ‘expert’ by any means, so I’m not going to pretend to be and tell you where to buy your attachments.
 Nor will I suggest that you have to spend a fortune on high-end attachments to get strong.
-It’s very likely that you’ll be used to some specific attachment types and brands from your global gym days and you’ll want to go with those – by all means, do that.
+It’s very likely that you’ll be used to some very specific attachment types and brands from your global gym days and you’ll want to go with those – by all means, do that.

-It’s not the fanciest, but it gets the job done.
+It’s not the fanciest thing, but it gets the job done.
 I have a back day that rolls around every four workouts, and I set this up every time.
-None of the cable-based pulls are primary lifts for the day, but I do a pretty good job of burning out my back during my tier 2 and 3 sets.
+None of the cable-based pulls are primary lifts for the day, but I do a pretty good job of burning out my back during my tier 2 and tier 3 set.
 Again though, if you don’t own the proper rack or any of the rack components, you can certainly still row with a barbell.
 Don’t go out of your way to put this together if it’s going to cost you a small fortune.